macewanCMPT395/mattsteve/readme.md

 The next step is to get laravel installed.
 This can be done by running "composer create-project laravel/laravel learning".
 The program will then begin to compile all of the dependancies that laravel requires, and download them onto ur machine, and place them in a directory called "learning".

+Lastly to begin using the app, go into the learning directory by running in the command "cd learning", then run the command "php artisan serve".
+This will boot up a server that can be accessed at http://localhost:8000.
+Enter that url into the browser and you will be brought to the Introduction to software engineering facebook home page.

 [1]: https://getcomposer.org/